-Free Shipping on all orders above £30
+Free Shipping on all orders above £60 - UK only, £120 - international

-Well it's me!
+No, not him, it's me!
 My name is Loetitia Gibier and I am French.
 I have been living in the UK for a while now.
 Korry is my nickname.
 It comes from the word Korryghan, a little Celtic devil.
-One of the Korryghans stays awake at night to do the housework and mainly the needlework needed in the house, sometimes they get bored and do a little mischief to the humans of the house, like stitching their socks to their trousers.
+One of the Korryghans stays awake at night to do the housework and mainly the needlework needed, sometimes they get bored and get up to a little mischief to their humans, like stitching their socks to their trousers.

-Stumpwork, Goldwork and silk shading are my go to techniques, but I am interested in almost every hand embroidery techniques.
+Stumpwork, Goldwork and Silk Shading are my go to techniques, but I am interested in almost every type of hand embroidery.

 I am absolutely obsessed with colour so I am always on the look out for new goldwork supplies and ended up opening this shop.

 Embroiderers' Guild Members Challenge 2017

-President's cup - Constance Howard Award for the most outstanding piece
+President's Cup - Constance Howard Award for the most outstanding piece

-Beryl Dean award - best hand stitching
+Beryl Dean Award - best hand stitching

 Piece: The Volcano